MaximeVH/EquivalentCircuits.jl/README.md

 ## Usage
 ### Circuit notation
 Equivalent electrical circuit models are composed of electrical elements, connected in series or in parallel.
-The four fundamental elements that are most commonly encountered in equivalent electrical circuits, are resistors, capacitors, inductors and constant phase elements.
-These four elements are represented by the capital letters R, C, L and P, respectively. serially connected elements have dashes between them, wereas parallely connected elements are placed between square brackets and separated by a comma.
-Finally all the elements in a circuit are numbered.
+The four fundamental elements that are most commonly encountered in equivalent electrical circuits are resistors, capacitors, inductors and constant-phase elements.
+These four elements are represented by the capital letters R, C, L and P, respectively. serially connected elements have dashes between them, whereas parallelly connected elements are placed between square brackets and separated by a comma.
+Finally, all the elements in a circuit are numbered.
 Using these notation rules, the circuit `R1-[C2,R3-[C4,R5]]` corresponds to:

 ![](example_circuit.png)